 Crews may not be allowed in certain portions of the aid station areas.
 Please note that if an area is cordoned off, you as crew are not allowed into these “runner only” areas.

 If your runner drops out, he or she must return the bib and GPS tracker to the aid station captain.
 Please do not drive away with a runner who has their bib number and GPS tracker.

 Aid station food is intended for the runners, not the crews.
 Please don’t take food or drink from the aid stations unless it is offered to you first.
 Some food might be in short supply, especially sandwiches, hot soup, or other warm food prized by runners.
 Your cooperation with aid station volunteers is appreciated.

 There is cell phone coverage over some parts of the course, but it is sporadic.
 Cell phones work if you are on the top of the mountain, but may not depending on your carrier if you are “in a hole” in Fort Valley.
 (The southern end of the Fort Valley is where the start/finish is.)
 The table below indicates which aid stations historically have aid station coverage.

 Dogs are not allowed at the Caroline Furnace Lutheran Camp (the start/finish).
-This is both a Camp rule and a rule we want to enforce.
 The Camp is congested and has much food around.
-Please do not bring a dog on the property.
+Please do not bring a dog on the Lutheran Camp’s property.

 Elsewhere on the course, do not bring a dog into any aid station.

 Except were noted, there are no restroom facilities or running water on the course or in the aid stations.